taneshkaredddy/Bell-Ringer----220/README.md

 [Bridge]
 32 bits in a row
 High to low they neatly flow
-From -2^31 to the thirty-one
+From minus two to the thirty-one
-All compacted in this binary show
+All compacted in this binary fun

 [Chorus]
 Binary love flip the bits and go
 Negative feelings simply overflow
 From zero down to thirty-two
-In the end it’s all just ones and zeros
+In the end it’s all just ones and zeros that break through